lm3nitro/Projects/Netflow/Part 1-Cisco Netflow.md

 I then applied the monitoring NetFlow profile called "lm3nitro_monitor" to an interface:

 > [!IMPORTANT]
-> Note: The command needs to be apply on the actual interface.
+> Note: The command needs to be applied on the actual interface.

 ```
 ip flow monitor lm3nitro_monitor input